Multiscale-Genomics/Multiscale-Genomics.github.io/docs/coding_standards.rst

 ---------------------------------

 For all repositories there should be a document called adr.rst.
-This should record choices that have been mande and summaries the reason for those decisions.
+This should record choices that have been made and summaries the reason for those decisions.
 This is to provide an in-code record of the design process and reasoning behind why technologies have been selected.
 In the case of python, pytest, pyenv and pyenv-virtualenv this is the standard setup for use within the